Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 Which offers the better value?

-The answer will depend on the price variance, which can vary depending on the season.
+The answer will depend on the price variance, which varies by season.

-If it’s below $100, I’d bite the bullet and spend more for the Dyson V15 Detect because it comes with more technology, runs longer, and is better at cleaning carpets.
+If it’s below $100, I’d bite the bullet and spend more on the Dyson V15 Detect because it offers more technology, lasts longer, and cleans carpets better.

 Otherwise, LG’s cleaning performance is decent for consumers who want something cheaper and do not mind the simpler technology.